lanl-aea/waves/docs/computational_practices_archival.rst

 should be weighed against the cost of re-producing the same results.
 Computational workflows frequently produce very large files on disk, which may prohibit archiving active data which is subject to change as the project refines the simulation and analysis.
-In this case it may be desirable to postpone data archival activities until final reporting, when the datasets supporting the report are should be made read-only and preserved.
+In this case it may be desirable to postpone data archival activities until final reporting, when the datasets supporting the report should be made read-only and preserved.